Lipschitz-Based Robustness Certification Under Floating-Point Execution: Pre-Deployment Hybrid Certification

 \section{Pre-Deployment Hybrid Certification}

-The deviation bounds $D_\ell$ of \cref{sec:D} are worst-case bounds.
-They are designed to be efficiently computable from the network properties and (worst-case) deviation~$D_\ell$ of \cref{sec:deviation}.
-As we will see later in \cref{sec:eval}, this necessarily means that for larger-scale networks they can be very conservative, which hampers the precision (though not soundness) of robustness certification.
+The deviation bounds $D_\ell$ of \cref{sec:deviation} are worst-case: they hold simultaneously for every $x' \in B(x,\varepsilon)$ and are computed from the network weights and the deterministic radii alone.
+As we will see in \cref{sec:eval}, this can make them conservative, hampering certification precision (though not soundness).

 In this section, we explore how these bounds can be made tighter in a \emph{pre-deployment} setting, in which robustness certification is being used to evaluate a model before it is deployed.
-This is the setting in which robustness verifiers~\cite{VNNCOMP2025} are often applicable.
-Many such verifiers are orders of magnitude slower than robustness certifiers and so are more difficult to apply to evaluate model outputs at deployment-time, at which answers are needed in milliseconds.
+This is the setting in which robustness verifiers~\cite{VNNCOMP2025} are often applicable: many are orders of magnitude too slow to evaluate model outputs at deployment time, at which answers are needed in milliseconds.
 The pre-deployment setting is therefore an important use-case for robustness checkers.

 Our key idea is that quantities like $D_\ell$ can be very conservative at lower-precision formats; however, are very tight at high-precision formats like float64.
 Also, while one's goal might be to evaluate the robustness of a model executing in a standard format like float32, at pre-deployment time it is possible to take measurements from a high-precision execution of the model (e.g., float64) and to combine those with tight high-precision format deviation bounds to much more tightly bound deviation than the worst-case quantity $D_\ell$.